 It should also be noted that Clinique is owned by Estee Lauder, a parent corporation that also does test on animals when required by law.

 Clinique’s website states, “We do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf, except when required by law.“

-But this statement is very misleading because the truth is, Clinique pays and allows others to test their products on animals for them, when the law requires it.
-Specifically, the law in China requires all imported cosmetics to be tested on animals.
+But this statement is very misleading because the truth is, Clinique pays and allows others to test their products on animals for them when the law requires it.
+Specifically, the law in China requires most imported cosmetics to be tested on animals.
 Clinique chooses to sell in China knowing that their products must be tested on animals by the Chinese government.